cns-iu/cns-humanexus-2.0/docs/readme.md

 ## 2D FTUs

 A functional tissue unit (FTU) is the smallest tissue organization that performs a unique physiologic function and is replicated multiple times in a whole organ.
-Functional tissue unit illustrations may be used to explore cell type populations by gene, protein, and lipid biomarkers in the Functional Tissue Unit Explorer app.
-The 2D FTUs can be found at the [HRA website](https://humanatlas.io/2d-ftu-illustrations?releaseVersion=2.3).
+Functional tissue unit illustrations may be used to explore cell type populations by gene, protein, and lipid biomarkers in the [Functional Tissue Unit Explorer](https://apps.humanatlas.io/ftu-explorer/) application.
+The 2D FTUs can be downloaded from the [HRA Portal](https://humanatlas.io/2d-ftu-illustrations) in different formats.

 ## 3D GLB Files